-The ability for trustees to apply to the Grand Court for opinions, advice or directions has been a hugely helpful feature of Cayman Islands trusts law.
-This function of the Grand Court has been extended to Foundation Companies.
+The ability for trustees to apply to the Grand Court for opinions, advice or directions has been a hugely helpful and effective feature of Cayman Islands trust law.
+This function of the Grand Court has been extended to foundation companies.

-A Foundation Company's constitution may require the resolution of issues in respect of the Foundation Company with or among its directors, Interested Persons or beneficiaries by arbitration or other lawful method.
+A foundation company's constitution may require the resolution of issues in respect of the foundation company with or among its directors, Interested Persons or beneficiaries by arbitration or other lawful method.
 Any resolution to an issue in the manner prescribed by the constitution cannot be set aside unless a party has committed fraud or conducted itself in bad faith.

-In addition, as a Foundation Company will be incorporated as a company under the Companies Law, Foundation Companies will benefit from the substantial Cayman Islands case law applicable to Cayman Islands companies.
+In addition, as a foundation company will be incorporated as a company under the Companies Act, foundation companies will benefit from the settled and substantial Cayman Islands case law applicable to Cayman Islands companies.